ernstaii/dsmsuite.sourcecode/README.md

 * 24-06-12 Added class diagrams and documentation comments.
 * 24-06-09 Weight visualised in the cell by a coloured bar.

+## License

+This program is distributed under the GPL v3.0 or later, see the file LICENSE.
+It is based on software licensed under an MIT license, see the file LICENSE-jmuijsenberg and includes a C4 structurizr analyser also under an MIT license, see DsmSuite.Analyzer.C4/LICENSE.

 ## Implementation notes

-## Building
+### Building
-The project can be build the usual way in Visual Studio.
+The project can be built the usual way in Visual Studio.
 After it builds successfully, running `publish.bat` will create a distribution directory in `Publish\DsmSuite`.
 `dsmanalyzer.xml` contains dsm analyzer settings that use the distribution directory.